 In a nutshell, follow the same FAA rules that apply to heavier drones.
 Operation in regulated airspace is one of the major exclusions.
 With a larger drone, the pilot must not only register it with TC and have an RPAS operator’s certificate.
 But also notify and gain clearance from NAV Canada, which oversees the movement of aircraft in Canadian airspace.

-The Federal Aviation Administration (FAA) is a government agency?
+Is the Federal Aviation Administration (FAA) a government agency?

 The FAA rules are very strict.